MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/10_acknowledgements.md

 <img width="50" align="left" src="https://raw.githubusercontent.com/MillenniumMachines/millenniummachines.github.io/dev/docs/milo/manual/img/fabreeko_logo.png">

-And finally, to [Fabreeko](https://www.fabreeko.com/).
-Early on Fabreeko had our back with support and donations so that we could afford to buy parts - and they helped us guarantee that we could provide a machine that lived up to everyone's expectations.
+To [Fabreeko](https://www.fabreeko.com/) who had our back with support and donations so that we could afford to buy parts.
+They helped us guarantee that we could provide a machine that lived up to everyone's expectations.
 For that we are eternally grateful.
 Thank you all.

 ---